opendatasoft/ods-documentation/source/configuring_domain/03_managing_tracking/third_party_analytics.rst

 1. Contact support@opendatasoft.com and send: a ``xtcore.js`` file, as well as your XiTi identifiers, both provided by XiTi.
 2. After verification of the JavaScript file by Opendatasoft, if it is approved, XiTi is activated on the Opendatasoft domain.
 3. In the Configuration > Tracking section of the back office, go to the XiTi area.
+4. Fill in the following configurations in their related textboxes: XTSD Code (mandatory), XTSITE Code (mandatory), Level 2 Site ID, and Root used in page names.
-4. Click the "Enable XiTi" toggle button to activate XiTi analytics on the domain.
+5. Click on the Save button in the top right corner.

 SmartTag